plastik-punk/spotter/backend/Readme.md

 ### Validation in service layer (s.
 ReservationServiceImpl for an example)

-1. create a private field that is autowired to jakarta.validation.Validator
+1. create a private field of type jakarta.validation.Validator
-2. create and fill a Set with ConstraintViolation-objects by calling validator.validate(dto)
+2. create and fill a Set with ConstraintViolation-objects by calling validator.validate(dto/entity)
-3. check if the set is not empty and throw a ValidationException with the violations as message
+3. if the set is not empty throw a ConstraintViolationException with the set as parameter

 ## Conventions